electricbookworks/electric-book/index.md

 # Book-making with superpowers
 {:.no_toc}

-**The Electric Book template produces high-quality website, ebook, app and print books from a single content source.** It is [packed with features for professional book production](#basic-features), and lets team members collaborate on projects remotely.
+The Electric Book template produces **website, ebook, app and print books from a single content source.** It is [packed with features for professional book production](#basic-features), and lets team members collaborate on projects remotely.
 You're looking at the default website it generates.
 The template includes:

 - [an blank book](book/text/0-3-contents.html) to start working into,
 - [a book of sample features](samples/) to learn from,